-E. TIME LIMITS ON PRELIMINARY HEARINGS
+E. TIME LIMITS ON PRELIMINARY HEARINGS.

-Any preliminary hearing that will, in the opinion of either counsel or selfrepresented defendants, require more than 30 minutes to be heard will be heard as a setting for a long-cause hearing.
-Counsel or self-represented defendants shall notify the court and opposing parties in writing at least five (5) days prior to the hearing that the preliminary hearing will necessitate more than 30 minutes for hearing and request a longcause setting.
+Any preliminary hearing that will, in the opinion of either counsel or self-represented defendants, require more than 30 minutes to be heard will be heard as a setting for a long-cause hearing.

-F. FILING OF NOTICES OF UNAVAILABILITY
+F. FILING OF NOTICES OF UNAVAILABILITY.